 2. Resize & Unpin Tiles

-I love the start menu tiles since the time when they were first launched, providing me with useful insights into the weather, mail snippets, news, Twitter feed, etc. In order to get the most out of it, this particular section can be customized to your utmost satisfaction.
+I love the start menu tiles since the time when they were first launched, providing me with useful insights into the weather, mail snippets, news, Twitter feed, etc. In order to get the most out of it, this live tiles section can be customized to your utmost satisfaction.

 For instance, if you want your favorite tile to occupy a much wider berth, right-click on it and choose the resize option.
 Similarly, for removing right-click and select Unpin from Start.